TechGrounds-Cloud8/cloud8-QuincyTjia/project1_1_docs/Daily log (extended).md

 ## Application Load Balancer

 03-08-2022: So today I will start working on the Application Load Balancer.
 So the first step is to find out how to program this part.
+After having found the rigth code, I had to find a way to add the right certificates.

+04-08: I started this day with a lot of troubleshooting, my code wasn't working good, so I had to make some changes.
+After is worked again I started to add the ssl certificate.
+I am going to use a self-signed certificate because I already know how to make one and how to use it.
+After making one, I saw that a certificate is being used for the Load Balancer, so this part is working.